 Arizona courts have ruled that provisions of a 2011 law that changed the mechanism for funding permanent pension benefit increases and increased employee pension contribution rates were unconstitutional or a breach of contract because those provisions apply to individuals who were members as of the law's effective date.
 As a result, the PSPRS changed benefit terms to reflect the prior mechanism for funding permanent benefit increases for those members and revised actuarial assumptions to explicitly value future permanent benefit increases.
 PSPRS also reduced those members' employee contribution rates.
-These changes are reflected in the plans' pension liabilities for fiscal year 2015 (measurement date 2014) for members who were retired as of the law's effective date.
-These changes also increased the PSPRS required pension contributions beginning in fiscal year 2016 for members who were retired as of the law's effective date.
-These changes also increase the PSPRS required contributions beginning in fiscal year 2019 for members who retired or will retire after the law's effective date.
-Also, the Town refunded excess employee contributions to PSPRS members.
-PSPRS allowed the Town to reduce its actual employer contributions for the refund amounts.
-As a result, the Town's pension contributions were less than the actuarially or statutorily determined contributions for 2018.
+These changes are reflected in the plans' pension liabilities for fiscal year 2015 (measurement date 2014) for members who were retired as of the law's effective date and fiscal year 2018 (measurement date 2017) for members who retired or will retire after the law's effective date.